Kraus-Lab/active-enhancers/README.md

 At first you need to install docker.
 Please follow the instruction on https://docs.docker.com/installation/

-After the successful installation, all what you need to do is:
+After the successful installation, please follow the online tutorial if you haven't used DOCKER before: https://training.docker.com/introduction-to-docker.

+# Download data using sra-tools

+# Mount data

 ### TODO

-- Describe how to use docker
 - Add in tutorial for scripts